 The U.S. Bureau of Labor Statistics found that 2.9% of Americans—that’s 4.3 million people—quit their jobs in August 2021, a record-breaking month preceded by similar statistic-shattering months that year.
 One year later, in August 2022, job creation was consistent, while a steady flow of people entering the workforce raised the unemployment rate.

-If you're one of millions of workers who's changed—or is considering changing—jobs, it's important to make the most of any retirement savings you may have.
-Knowing how to roll over your 401(k) is an essential step to maximize your nest egg.
-From understanding how vesting works to knowing the required steps to do an indirect rollover, we'll review how to roll over a 401(k) after leaving an employer.
+If you're one of the millions of workers who have changed—or are considering changing—jobs, it's essential to take stock of your retirement savings.
+From understanding how vesting works to knowing the required steps of an indirect or direct rollover, this article reviews how to roll over a 401(k) account balance after leaving an employer.

 Step 1: Find out your fully vested account balance

-When you check the account balance of your 401(k) online or on a paper statement, you may not be looking at the amount that you would take with you if you were to quit, be fired, or laid off today.
-While your personal pre-tax or post-tax contributions are always fully vested, matching contributions and profit sharing contributions from your employer may be subject to a vesting schedule.
+When checking your 401(k) account balance, you may have never considered the amount you’d take with you if you were to quit or lose your job today.
+While your personal contributions (whether pre-tax or Roth) are always fully vested, your employer matching contributions and profit-sharing contributions may be subject to a vesting schedule.